mnarizzano/mmtranslator/docs/manuals/compile.md

     ```bash
        ./compile.sh

-6.Run the project using the JAR file that is generated.
+6. Run the project using the JAR file that is generated:
     ```bash
     java -jar MMTranslator.jar